UCLA-CS130/Team22/README.md

 * `static_handler.cc`: A class which inherits from RequestHandler to serve up a static file from a directory on the server
 * `not_found_handler.cc`: A class which inherits from RequestHandler to serve a 404 error page
 * `status_handler.cc`: A class which inherits from RequestHandler to show statistics and status of server
+* `reverse_proxy_handler.cc`: A class which inherits from RequestHandler to load up another site as a reverse proxy
+* `sleep_handler.cc`: A class which inherits from RequestHandler that sleeps to test multithreading
+* `http_client.cc`: A class which helps open an HTTP connection to another site